ChenLiu-1996/starter-hugo-academic/content/authors/admin/_index.md

 <br> Hi, my name is Chen Liu.
 <br> I am a machine learning researcher with broad interests.
 <br> At my current job and over my past experience,
-<br> I have been primarily working on deep learning research in medical imaging.
+<br> I have been primarily working on deep learning research in healthcare.
 <br> Ultimately, I would like to influence the healthcare domain with my expertise.
 <br><br> Here is a list of my prior and ongoing services:
 <ul>